 If you enjoy windsurfing and/or music, this event is a cannot-miss annual item on your calendar.
 Each year, the Regatta strives to promote the windsurfing industry, racing and recreational sailing on for national and international participants.
 Of course, the Music Festival is for people to enjoy music.
 The festival is free to the public.
 All operating revenue comes from sponsors, registrations, food vendor fees and beverage sales, so remember to celebrate - and shop - local!

 You'll have a front row seat to the windsurfing races, experience tasty eats, and of course stay for the music.
-It's all happening Friday, June 8th through Sunday, June 10, 2018.

 The Worthington Windsurfing Regatta and Unvarnished Music Festival began in 1999.
 The festival consisted of a windsurfing competition during the day and live, free “unvarnished” music in the evening on the shore of Lake Okabena.
 The intent was to introduce a unique water sport focusing on our lake and to introduce the community to an unvarnished style of music.